Advising Lawmakers and Testing Policy

 California Regulatory Specialists

 California leads the nation in clean air and climate change policy.
 California’s smog reduction efforts have led to the most stringent air quality laws in the country.
 The enactment of AB32, the California Global Warming Solutions Act, launched the Low Carbon Fuel Standard (LCFS) and the Cap and Trade programs.
 These programs, administered by the Air Resources Board (ARB), are the models for greenhouse gas (GHG) reduction efforts around the country.
 Stillwater is a leading expert in California air quality and GHG reduction regulations.
 We have studied the development of the LCFS and Cap and Trade programs from their inception and consult on behalf of regulated parties and policy makers.

 Once the LCFS was under way, we saw the need for regulated parties and policy makers to receive regular data and analysis on the credit market and the evolution of the LCFS.
-In 2015, we launched the Stillwater LCFS Newsletter, a subscription service dedicated to delivering our unique analysis of the California LCFS and LCFS-style standards under development around the country.
+In 2015, we launched Stillwater Publications to host our Stillwater LCFS Newsletter, a subscription service dedicated to delivering our unique analysis of the California LCFS and LCFS-style standards under development around the country.

 Our experience runs deep

 We understand these regulations and their impact on the transportation fuels market.
 Stillwater provides our industry clients with effective strategies to navigate the changing regulatory landscape.
 We provide our regulatory clients the transportation fuels expertise they need to create good policies.

 Please contact us to learn more about our policy services.